Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Model Selection for Building Cascades

 \subsection{Cascades can be Scaled Up}

+One appealing property of single models is that they can be easily scaled up or down based on the available computational resources one has.
+We show that such property is also applicable to cascades, \emph{i.e.}, we can scale up a base cascade to respect different FLOPs constraints.
+This avoids the model selection procedure when designing cascades for different FLOPs, which is required for cascades in Table~\ref{table:similar-accuracy-flops}.

+Specifically, we build a 3-model cascade to match the FLOPs of EfficientNet-B0.
+We call this cascade C0 (see below for details of building C0).
+Then, simply by scaling up the architectures in C0, we obtain a family of cascades C0 to C7 that have increasing FLOPs and accuracy.
+The models in C0 are from the EfficientNet family.
+The results of C0 to C7 in Table~\ref{table:scaleup-cascades} show that simply scaling up C0 gives us a family of cascades that consistently outperform single models in all computation regimes.
+This finding enhances the practical usefulness of cascades as one can select cascades from this family based on available resources, without worrying about what models should be used in the cascade.

-The networks in EfficientNet family are obtained by scaling up the depth, width and resolution of B0.
-The scaling factors for depth, width and resolution are defined as $d=\alpha^{\phi}$, $w=\beta^{\phi}$ and $r=\gamma^{\phi}$, respectively, where $\alpha=1.2$, $\beta=1.1$ and $\gamma=1.15$, as suggested in Tan et al.~\cite{tan2019efficientnet}.
+\textbf{Details of building C0.} The networks in EfficientNet family are obtained by scaling up the depth, width and resolution of B0.
+The scaling factors for depth, width and resolution are defined as $d=\alpha^{\phi}$, $w=\beta^{\phi}$ and $r=\gamma^{\phi}$, respectively, where $\alpha=1.2$, $\beta=1.1$ and $\gamma=1.15$, as suggested in Tan et al.~\citep{tan2019efficientnet}.
 One can control the network size by changing $\phi$.
 For example, $\phi=0$ gives B0, $\phi=1$ gives B2, and $\phi=7$ gives B7.

-We build a 3-model cascade C0 that matches the FLOPS of EfficientNet-B0 by solving Eq.~1 on held-out training images from ImageNet.
+We build a 3-model cascade C0 to match the FLOPs of EfficientNet-B0 by solving Eq.~\ref{eq:flops-target} on held-out training images from ImageNet.
 When building C0, we consider 13 networks from EfficientNet family.
-As we want C0 to use similar FLOPS to B0, we make sure the 13 networks include both networks smaller than B0 and networks larger than B0.
+As we want C0 to use similar FLOPs to B0, we make sure the 13 networks include both networks smaller than B0 and networks larger than B0.
 Their $\phi$ are set to -4.0, -3.0, -2.0, -1.0, 0.0, 0.25, 0.5, 0.75, 1.0, 1.25, 1.50, 1.75, 2.0, respectively.

 The $\phi$ of the three models in C0 are -2.0, 0.0 and 0.75.
-Then simply scaling up the architectures in C0, \ie, increasing the $\phi$ of each model in C0, gives us a family of cascades C0 to C7 that have increasing FLOPS and accuracy.
-The thresholds in C0 to C7 are determined such that their FLOPS are similar to B0 to B7.
+Then simply scaling up the architectures in C0, \ie, increasing the $\phi$ of each model in C0, gives us a family of cascades C0 to C7 that have increasing FLOPs and accuracy.
+The thresholds in C0 to C7 are determined such that their FLOPs are similar to B0 to B7.